nicoboss/nsz/README.md

 Install Python from<br/>
 pip install nsz<br/>

-or just use the windows portable builds.
+or just use the windows portable builds.<br/>

+To update just use:<br/>
+pip install nsz --upgrade<br/>
+or download the latest windows portable build
 ## Compressor script

 Requires latest hactool compatible prod.keys at<br/>